Leo-Corporation/LeoCorpLibrary-Web/documentation/Load-a-file.md

 </details>

 The `ListViewContentCustom()` method enables you to load the content of a ListView from a file.
-We recommand that you se these following parameters for your ListView:
+We recommend that you se these following parameters for your ListView:

 - ``Details`` vue mode
 - ``FullRowSelect`` = true